virtualshivamin/virtualshivamin/README.md

 ---

 > *“Code never lies, comments sometimes do.” – Ron Jeffries*
+> *“Programs must be written for people to read, and only incidentally for machines to execute.” – Harold Abelson*
+> *“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” – Martin Fowler*
+> *“First, solve the problem.
+Then, write the code.” – John Johnson*

 ---